Grace Coolidge: Widowhood

 Coolidge supported American involvement in World War II, and she began raising funds for child refugees from Germany in 1939.
-When the U.S. entered the war, she offered support to Red Cross and WAVES.
-She lent Road Forks to WAVES' Captain Herbert W. Underwood as the organization was operating out of the nearby Smith College.
-In the meantime, she lived in the home of Adams and their other friend Julia Warner Snow across the street.
-Coolidge also volunteered as a civil defense watcher where each week she spent three hours as a look out for a possible German bombing of the United States, though none ever occurred.
+When the U.S. entered the war, she offered support to the Red Cross and the WAVES.
+She lent Road Forks to WAVES' Captain Herbert W. Underwood as the organization was operating out of nearby Smith College.
+Meanwhile, she lived in the home of Adams and their other friend Julia Warner Snow across the street.
+Coolidge also volunteered as a civil defense watcher, where each week she spent three hours as a lookout for a possible German bombing of the U.S., though none ever occurred.
 Wishing to avoid publicity, she chose not to become head of the Massachusetts Women's Defense Corps.

 Ivah Gale, Coolidge's long-time friend, lived with her off-and-on at Road Forks beginning in 1946.
-They were later accompanied by the Coolidge family chauffeur John Bukosky and another friend Lilian Carver.
+They were later accompanied by the Coolidge family chauffeur John Bukosky and another friend, Lilian Carver.
 Coolidge's tenure as board president of Clarke School ended in 1952, but she remained as a board member for the remainder of her life.
 She supported Dwight D. Eisenhower in the 1952 presidential election even before he was nominated as a candidate.
 Coolidge was afflicted by heart problems later in life.
 Her heart did not fully recover after an illness in 1952, and an elevator was put into Road Forks for her.
 Her health declined significantly in 1954, and she was hospitalized at one point in 1955.
 She went out less frequently as she feared the spectacle of dying in public.
 Though she was no longer healthy enough to visit Clarke School in her final years, its president and its principal continued working with her to develop school programs.
-Coolidge died of kyphoscoliosis-induced heart disease on July 8, 1957.
+Coolidge died at Road Forks of kyphoscoliosis-induced heart disease on July 8, 1957.